chop1k/clip/docs/basic_usage.md

 # Basic usage
-For use consolly you should create a commands, and an options for the commands.
+For use consolly you should create commands and options for the commands.
-Alter that you should add your options to the command, create consolly class, add command to main Consolly class and execute the handle() method of the consolly class.
+Alter that you should add your options to the command, create Consolly instance, add command to the Consolly class and execute the handle() method of the consolly instance.

 ## Commands
 All commands must implement CommandInterface or extend Command class.